Important Information

 What is CFD?

 This eliminates the need to possess the underlying assets involved in the trade.
-CFDs provide an avenue for traders to potentially capitalize on market opportunities, whether during upward or downward trends, by forecasting the direction of price movements.
+CFDs offer traders a way to potentially capitalise on market opportunities.
+They can profit during both bull (going long) and bear (going short) trends by predicting the direction of price movements.

 How CFD Trading Works?

-CFD trading enables traders to speculate on the price movements of various underlying assets without owning them.
+CFD trading enables traders to speculate on the rise or fall of market prices of various underlying assets without owning them.
 For example, instead of physically buying or selling gold or silver, traders can buy or sell CFDs that track the prices of the financial market.

 If a trader believes the product prices will drop, they can go short on the specific asset.
 This means the trader is selling the borrowed asset using CFD before repurchasing it at a lower price later on to potentially profit from the price difference.
 This is commonly referred to as short selling [2]